Farrel O'Shea

-Originally he rose to fame in the mid 1980s as a radical wave sailor; the UK's most media friendly windsurfer of the period, one of the first Europeans to perform the holy grail of windsurfing moves the front loop.
+Originally from Wellington, Shropshire, O'Shea settled in the Gwynedd area of Wales.
+He rose to fame in the mid 1980s as a radical wave sailor; the UK's most media friendly windsurfer of the period, one of the first Europeans to perform the holy grail of windsurfing moves the front loop.
 Three times UK wave sailing vice champion he had successful career in speed sailing between 1986 and 1990.